rmaccrimm/grimlet/README.md

 # Grimlet (working title)

-My second attempt at a GBA emulator using just-in-time recompilation.
-This time, built on LLVM.
+This is an early work-in-progress GBA emulator utilizing LLVM for just-in-time recompilation.
+Currently it is only targeting ARM-based Macs.

 Named after this guy ↴

 ![185](https://github.com/user-attachments/assets/4a335bae-0c3b-4cf4-99af-378e03818895)

+### Status
+- CPU emulation is mostly complete.
+All instructions have been implemented though timing is very inaccurate and many have not been fully tested.
+Can run small ARM programs such as those in tests/programs.

-### Debugging Environment Variables
+### Environment Variable Reference

 | Variable          | Description                                | Possible Values                                             |
 |-------------------|--------------------------------------------|-------------------------------------------------------------|